SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 These situations are common and unacceptable.
 The aviation industry as a whole has made flying the safest mode of transportation on the planet because of creating a prescribed system of doing things.

-When managers undercut the safety program by dealing with things themselves (internally and undocumented), they reduce safety levels that predates the history of aviation safety management systems.
+When managers undercut the safety program by dealing with things themselves (internally and undocumented), they reduce safety levels that predate the history of aviation safety management systems.
 In short, it’s about 20x riskier.

 More Related Aviation SMS Articles